ali-aliabadi/beautifulSoupSearchWikipediaArticles/README.md

-get a string and search about it on wikipedia and show something about it using python BeautifulSoup.
+get a string and search about it on wikipedia and show something about it using python 3 <strong>BeautifulSoup</strong>.

 this program give first pragraph of article if exist and the first image.